shane935/Blog/ChatGPTFeatureFiles.part2.md

 # Using ChatGPT to generate integration tests

-For an introduction to this series look here
+This is part two of a series for the first part look [here](BDD.part1.md)

 Previously I suggested using feature files to provide ChatGPT with enough context to create test suites for BDD.
 Lets have a look at the most successful approach I have found to generating effective integration tests.

-We need to provide a very detailed initial prompt that sets the context and asks ChatGPT to adopt a specific persona.
-Its important to include key information in this initial prompt.
-Here is an example of a prompt i have used.
+To begin, we need to provide ChatGPT with a detailed prompt that sets the context and asks it to adopt a specific persona.
+Its important to include key information, what language we are using, what style we would like it to use, what supplementary files we have and most importantly rhe feature file we are suing to generate the test.

+Here is an example prompt:

 > For the duration of this chat please act like we are pair coding and you have been asked to write a series of integration tests based on gherkin feature files.
 The tests are written in a functional style using typescript, cucumber, selenium and chai.
 >